CJ-Chen/TBtools-II/README.md

 ## Compatability

 ​	It can run in all Operating system including Mac, Linux, Windows, which have [Java run time environment higher than 1.6](http://www.oracle.com/technetwork/java/javase/downloads/jre8-downloads-2133155.html).
 Both **command line usages and GUI manipulation** have been implemented.
-U can ONLY use it and distribute it **freely, for researches**.
+You can ONLY use it and distribute it **freely, for researches**.
-Well, if u found it useful to u, I will **be very graceful that u cite TBtools** in u paper...
+Well, if you found it useful, I will **be very graceful if you cite TBtools** in your paper...